Bennyhwanggggg/WhatBot/frontend/README.md

 # WhatBot Frontend
 This package contains the frontend of WhatBot.
 In production mode, uWSGI and nginx web server are used for to run the the React app in a more stable and optimize performance.
 You can see `npm run build` for more details on why.
+In deployment, production mode is used and the `Dockerfile`' and nginx used is only configured to work on HTTPS server so we have only provided instruction on how to run locally here as using *Docker* to run locally will not work.

 ## Setup, build and run
 **Running locally**
 *Prerequisites*: npm installed
 Setup
 ```